mrismanaziz/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Why did the belt go to prison?
+He held up a pair of pants!